Last updated: March 2026

 When you order a certified translation for USCIS, the service should include more than a translated page.
 It should include:

-That is what we include at $19.99 per page.
+That is what we include at 8¢ per word or $19.99 per page — whichever is lower.
 No mystery quote.
 No certificate surcharge.
 No separate formatting invoice for a standard civil document.

 The obvious temptation is to buy the lowest possible translation.
 Sometimes that works.
 Sometimes it backfires.